 - 1. Prior to certification of the detailed site plan, the applicant and the applicant's heirs, successors, and/or assignees shall include: - a.
 The required 10-foot public utility easement along all abutting public rights-of-way, and one side of private streets in the site plan sheet, as shown on the approved preliminary plan of subdivision. - b.
 The bicycle and pedestrian facilities plan to indicate the location of the "Share the Road with a Bicycle" signage assemblies and shared-lane markings along all internal roadways. - c.
-The bicycle and pedestrian facilities plan to provide an additional bicycle decal along the site's frontage of Suitland Road, north of its intersection with Elizabeth Lane, unless modified by the operating agency with written correspondence. - d.
-Amenities along the trails around the West and North stormwater management facilities with either landscape plantings, trees (to the greatest extent feasible), hard surface, workout station, artwork, or interpretation sign, etc.
+The bicycle and pedestrian facilities plan to provide an additional bicycle decal along the site's frontage of Suitland Road, north of its intersection with Elizabeth Lane. - d.
+Amenities along the trails around the West and North stormwater management facilities with landscape plantings, trees (to the greatest extent feasible), hard surface, workout station, artwork, interpretation sign, etc. - e.

-- e.
 Additional shade or evergreen trees around the end of the private alley (NA 2), between Lots 107 and 108. - f.
 Additional evergreen trees around the east corner of the existing parking lot, near the rear of Lots 65 and 66. - g.
+Existing and proposed fire department connections.
+Each building should be within 500 feet of the most remote exterior portion of each building. - h.
 Provide additional items to achieve four Green Building Points per Table 27-61603(b) of the Prince George's County Zoning Ordinance. - 2.
 Prior to the issuance of the first grading permit: - a.
 Revise Line 6 of the woodland conservation worksheet to identify the Type 2 tree conservation plan number as TCP2-040-2023, and the revision number as "0." - b.
 Documents for the required woodland conservation easements shall be prepared and submitted to the Environmental Planning Section for review by the Office of Law, and submission to the Office of Land Records for recordation.
 The following note shall be added to the standard Type 2 tree conservation plan notes on the plan, as follows:

-"Woodlands preserved, planted, or regenerated in fulfillment of woodland conservation requiremen ts on-site have been placed in a woodland and wildlife habitat conservation eas ement recorded in the Prince George's County Land Records at Liber Folio Revisions to this TCP2 may require a revision to the recorded easement."
+"Woodlands preserved, planted, or regenerated in fulfillment of woodland conservation requirements on-site have been placed in a woodland and wildlife habitat conservation easement recorded in the Prince George's County Land Records at Liber Folio.
+Revisions to this TCP2 may require a revision to the recorded easement."

 - 3. Prior to the issuance of any building permit: - a.
 The final erosion and sediment control plan shall be submitted.
 The limits of disturbance shall be consistent between the plans. - b.
-If there is any impact for the 100-year floodplain, wetlands, wetland buffers, streams, or waters of the United States, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans. - 4.
-Prior to approval of the building permit corresponding to 50 percent of the residential units in the development pods below, the applicant and the applicant's heirs, successors, and/or assignees shall complete construction/installation of the private on-site recreational facilities for the applicable phase/pod. - a.
-West Phase/Pod: 30th building permit out of 59 DU for Lots 10-68 - b.
-North Phase/Pod: 34th building permit out of 67 DU for Lots 69-135
+If there is any impact for the 100-year floodplain, wetlands, wetland buffers, streams or waters of the United States., the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans. - 4.
+Prior to approval of the building permit corresponding to 50 percent of the residential units in each phase (see below), the applicant and the applicant's heirs, successors, and/or assignees shall complete the construction/installation of all on-site recreational facilities for the applicable phase.

+a.
+West Phase: 30th building permit out of 59 DU

+b.
+North Phase: 34th building permit out of 67 DU